 - North Carolina – 36%

 However, this is not to say that schools outside of the South aren’t also declining participation.
 Over one-quarter of Utah’s community college students cannot get federal student loans, nor can 21.9 percent of Montana’s students.
 Yet many states in which all institutions of higher learning offer federal loan programs are located in the West:

 Many states in other areas of the nation, including New England and the Midwest, also have 100 percent of students able to participate in federal student loan programs.

 Problems with Private Loans

 Despite the shady nature of some privately-funded student loan programs, at least 20 community colleges that have opted out of the federal loan program promote private loan companies on their website.
-For some students, this de facto endorsement may be enough to put their fears about private loans to rest, only to find out years later that it was a very big mistake to take out such a loan.
+For some students, this de facto endorsement may be enough to restate their fears about private loans, only to find out years later that taking out such a loan was a very big mistake.

 Protecting Your Bottom Line

 There are several actions students can take to protect themselves from the financial weight of paying for school with a credit card or a private loan.
 First, before even applying to or enrolling in a college, investigate whether that institution participates in the federal student loan program.
 If they are not a member institution, look into the possibility of attending another college nearby that does.